chrisraff/dirtrally2-event-data/README.md

  ### How to Use This Data
-Each Community Event is a JSON file in the `daily` folder.
+Each Community Event is a JSON file in the `daily/2020` folder.
 The "entries" field tells you how well each player did.

 This repo is hosted on Github Sites.
 This means you can perform a `GET` request to get a specific stage without ever pulling the repository (which will eventually be very large).
 Each directory has an `info.json` file to tell you what files and directories are inside it.
 You can `GET` the `info.json` for the `daily` category at the URL `https://www.chrisraff.com/dirtrally2-event-data/daily/2020/info.json`.
 This file contains the list of available stages and all their associated metadata in the `files` array.
 Once you find the stage you want based on the metadata, for example `51633_51965_0.json`, you can `GET` it from the URL `https://www.chrisraff.com/dirtrally2-event-data/daily/2020/51633_51965_0.json`.